 How to design a configuration hierarchy?

-Generating the hierarchy between configuration and parent configurations is like designing an object class tree.
-Many books have been written about it, but you surely have not the time to read them now.
+books have been written about it, but you surely have not the

 I see it this way: You can choose either a pragmatic or a functional approach.